umdwr/teachinghub-v3/_sources/guides/continuity.rst.txt

 Correspondence appointments are asynchronous and ideal for getting feedback and answers to questions over a longer period of time.
 Students provide their draft along with information/requirements for a writing assignment prior to the reserved appointment time.
 About an hour after the reservation time, the student will receive an email notification that feedback has been uploaded by the writing consultant.
 These appointments can be completed without a consistent internet connection.
 A student can upload their paper from any wi-fi connection and return to our scheduler at a later time to download their written feedback.
 If you or your students have any questions, please visit our website for more information and step by step instructions: https://rhetoric.olemiss.edu/writing-centers/online/

-You can find the most current information on UM’s response to coronavirus at https://olemiss.edu/coronavirus.
+You can find the most current information on UM's response to coronavirus at https://olemiss.edu/coronavirus.

 *Note: In the event of an institution wide closure, please do not require your students to use the WCs as we will likely be operating at a lower staffing capacity.
 You are welcome to offer extra credit or incentives, but please keep in mind that our online services may be in high demand across all campuses and department*